-- a.
-Victims of Crime Act (VOCA) Victim Assistance Formula Grant Program (Formula Grant Program) - Supports eligible crime victim assistance programs. - Requires a cash and/or in-kind match equal to 20 percent of the total project cost.
-Applicants may request a partial match waiver of no more than 80% of the required match amount.
-All Match Waiver requests must be submitted with the application.
-See Attachment A for instructions and formatting requirements.
+- victims of Crime Act (VOCA) Victim Assistance Formula Grant Program (Formula Grant Program) - Supports eligible crime victim assistance programs. - Requires a cash and/or in-kind match equal to 20 percent of the total project cost.
+Applicants may request a match waiver of up to 100% of the required match amount.
+To request a match waiver, Applicants must submit the Match Waiver Request form (Attachment A) to the applicable Program Specialist, by email, by June 15, 2020.
+Answers to questions 9-11 must be specific and unique to the Applicant.

-- b.
+- Cal OES's four-character code for this federal fund is VOCA.
+This code will be in the drop-down on the Grant Subaward Face Sheet (Cal OES 2-101). - The federal award number for 18VOCA is 2018-V2-GX-0029.
+The federal award number for 19VOCA is 2019-V2-GX-0053. - b.
 ServicesTrainingOfficersProsecutors (STOP) Violence Against Women Formula Grant Program - Promotes the development and the implementation of effective, victim-centered law enforcement, prosecution, and court strategies to address violent crimes against women and the development and enhancement of victim services in cases involving violent crimes against women. - Requires a cash or in-kind match equal to 25 percent of the total project cost.
-Tribes and victim service providers are exempt. - c.
-State Penalty Fund - These funds are provided through the 2019-20 State Budget Act. - The State Penalty Fund was created as a depository for assessments on specified fines, penalties, and forfeitures imposed and collected by the courts for criminal offenses and used to support victim service programs, amongst others.
-These State funds can be used for match requirements following the provisions of the Subrecipient Handbook, Section 6522. - There is no match requirement for these funds. - 2.
-Funding Amount - a.
-The VW Program funding formula provides Los Angeles County with 17.2% of the total available funding and allocates the remaining funds to all other Subrecipients by establishing a \$150,000 baseline per project, and distributing funding by percentage of 2017 violent crime and 2018 population.
-2018 Population Census Open Justice.
+Tribes and victim service providers are exempt. - Cal OES's four-digit code for this federal fund is VAWA.
+This code will be in the drop-down on the Grant Subaward Face Sheet (Cal OES 2-101). - c.
+State Penalty Fund - These funds are provided through the 2020-21 State Budget Act. - The State Penalty Fund was created as a depository for assessments on specified fines, penalties, and forfeitures imposed and collected by the courts for criminal offenses and used to support victim service programs, amongst others.
+These State funds can be used for match requirements following the provisions of the Subrecipient Handbook, Section 6522. - There is no match requirement for these funds.

+2. Funding Amount

+a.
+The VW Program funding formula provides Los Angeles County with 17.2% of the total available funding and allocates the remaining funds to all other Subrecipients by establishing a \$150,000 baseline per project, and distributing funding by percentage of 2017 violent crime arrests and 2019 population.